miku15-7khz/firefox-native-controls/README.md

+I decided to fork this for the 3 people still using Firefox on Windows 7 who use this.

 # Firefox Native Controls

 Simple source code patches that re-enable and reimplement native controls for modern versions of Firefox.
 Requires modifying Firefox installation files, but you don't need to use a custom build of Firefox altogether.